 New strategies implemented included compressed schedules (pg.
 3) and embedded tutors.
 The latest faculty professional development was on culturally sustainable pedagogy, April 17-18, 2019.
-Implementation of new pedagogy with current examples was monitored during the Spring and Fall 2019 semesters.
+Implementation of new pedagogy along with current examples were monitored during the spring and fall 2019 semester.